 Woocommerce Custom Development has a key advantage to have even the non-eCommerce features and functionalities which Magento lacks.
 Has access to all WordPress features.
 And it can be used to create an effective website around the eCommerce portal.

 5. Difference in Usability

 Magento is utilized by world-wide brands.
 However, with being powerful in functionality, it is somewhat complex to handle in usability.
 So you need to pay more to a Hire Dedicated Magento Developer compared to a WooCommerce.
 WooCommerce is simpler to use.
 If a developer has worked on WordPress earlier, he would need very little time to adjust to WooCommerce.

 But WooCommerce has limited functionality as compared to the commanding Magento platform.

 6. Future prospects in Development

 On the other hand, being an eCommerce extension for WordPress, WooCommerce is reinforced by a lively development community.
-One can easily use and have access to an affluence of already existing and ever growing numbers of extensions and plugins.
+One can easily use and have access to the affluence of already existing and ever-growing numbers of extensions and plugins.

 WooCommerce is more specific for smaller eCommerce websites and is specially designed for SME’s.
 On the other hand, Magento with multi-store management functionalities is more desirable for larger eCommerce portals.